Axselll/reverse-shell/README.md

 ## :dart: About ##

-This project is for hacking learning purposes.
+This project is for learn hacking purposes.
 Have not tested it on windows machine because i'm lazy

 ## :sparkles: Features ##